So You Want to Plan a Yule Ball

 7. Special Guests and Vendors

 If you are hoping to do a small-scale celebration, everything can be done on a tighter budget.
 Walmart is a godsend for streamers, balloons, candy, and more.
-If you have the time, order the chocolate rocks that are sold online.
-Trust me on this one.
 You can even ask friends to contribute their own Potter treat to ease some of the prep for your party.

 Have you had a Yule Ball of your own?
 Or your own Potter party?
 Comment below.
 I would love to hear about it!